Testing for COVID-19: Early Alert Service

 The University testing service is available to all staff and students.
 At present, it is unable to provide testing for family members.
 While we will keep this under review should we be able to resolve legal and capacity issues; for now family members should continue to use NHS testing services.

-Can I book a test if I don’t have symptoms but am worried I might be at risk?
+**UPDATED 2 FEBRUARY** Can I book a test if I don’t have the main COVID-19 symptoms but I'm feeling unwell?

 The three main symptoms that NHS guidance asks you to look out for are high temperature, a new continuous cough and loss of taste or smell.
 Most people with COVID-19 have at least one of these.
-If you do not have any of these symptoms, you should not book a test.
-This is consistent with Government guidance for the wider population.
-Testing capacity is limited and we must ensure that people who most need a test can get one.
-(Colds, flu and coronavirus can have similar symptoms.
-This BBC article may be useful in understanding the difference.)
+You may also book a test with EAS if you have other new symptoms that you suspect may be caused by COVID-19, such as sore throat, cough and muscle aches.
+If you do not have any of these (main or suspected) symptoms of COVID-19, you should not book a test.

 If you’re feeling unwell and living alone, make sure you have informed people who can check on you and offer support.
 You may of course have another illness that requires medical care, so please do not suffer in isolation if you’re feeling seriously unwell.
 Seek medical advice if your symptoms worsen.